Karnali River Rafting 12 days

 The Karnali corridor is a treasure trove of biodiversity.
 Along the riverbanks, one can spot langurs, rhesus monkeys, jackals, and deer.
 The lower stretches near Bardia National Park offer a chance to see wild elephants, crocodiles, and, if lucky, the elusive Royal Bengal tiger.
 The birdlife is exceptional—kingfishers, herons, eagles, and vibrant jungle fowl fill the skies and canopies.

-Aquatic life includes varieties of native fish like the Golden Mahseer, catfish, and other freshwater species.
+Aquatic life includes varieties of native fish like the golden mahseer, catfish, and other freshwater species.
 The river’s ecosystem supports a delicate web of life, from algae and plankton to apex predators.

 Vegetation